 If stored in a freezer unit, this vaccine needs to be thawed before use.
 You can thaw the vials in a refrigerator unit between 2 and 8°C for 2 hours and 30 minutes, or at room temperature (up to 25°C) for 1 hour.
 Once the vaccines have been thawed, they cannot be returned to the freezer.

-Store punctured vials in a refrigerator unit between 2 to 8°C for up to 7 days or at room temperature (up to 25°C) for no more than 6 hours to prevent bacterial contamination.
-Unpunctured vials can stay at room temperature for up to 12 hours.
+Store punctured vials in a refrigerator unit between 2 to 8°C for up to 30 days or at room temperature (up to 25°C) for no more than 12 hours to prevent bacterial contamination.

 Johnson & Johnson Vaccine Storage Temperature

-The Johnson & Johnson vaccine can be stored in a refrigerator unit between 2 to 8°C for up to 3 months.
+The Johnson & Johnson vaccine can be stored in a refrigerator unit between 2 to 8°C until the expiration date.
 Once the vials have been punctured, they can be stored in the refrigerator for up to another 6 hours.
 After this time, if the vaccines have not been used, they must be discarded.

 How Your Practice Can Protect Vaccines